Mazda MX-5: First generation – NA (1989–1997)

 The first generation MX-5 was introduced in 1989 and was in production until 1997.
 Upon its release, the car won numerous accolades such as Automobile Magazine's 1990 Automobile of the Year and Car and Drivers 10Best list from 1990 to 1992.
 It initially featured a 1.6 L straight-four engine making 116 horsepower; in late 1993, a larger 1.8-liter engine was made standard in most markets.

 The MX-5 was designed with inspiration from the Lotus Elan, with features such as pop-up headlights unique to the NA model.
-To keep the weight and price down, base models were not equipped with power steering, air conditioning, a sound system, and had steel wheels.
+To keep the weight and price down, base models were not equipped with power steering, air conditioning, or a sound system, and had steel wheels.
 A five-speed manual transmission was standard, with the option of a four-speed automatic also available.